theoweiss/apt-repo/README.md

-It is meant to be used in conjunction with plugins like "jdeb", which generate deb files for your artifacts. apt-repo generates an apt repository in "flat repository format".
+It is meant to be used in conjunction with plugins like "jdeb", which generate deb files for your artifacts. apt-repo generates an apt repository in "flat repository format". apt-repo will find all artifacts of type "deb" and will aggregate them to the "apt-repo" directory in your ${project.build.directory}.
-An apt "Release" and "Packages.gz" file will be placed into the directory containing the deb files.
+An apt "Release" and "Packages.gz" file will be placed into this directory.
 Therefore the apt command will recognize your deb files - build by maven - as a valid repository.

 Add the plugin to your pom.xml link this: